Earl Rogers: Life

+Legacy

 His daughter Adela Rogers St. Johns was his assistant during his early career, and she later became a correspondent for William Randolph Hearst (a friend of her father), and a writer for Photoplay.
 In 1927 she published A Free Soul, a novel where the lawyer-hero wins his most famous case and dies collapsing on the courtroom floor in triumph.
 The book had appeared in serial form from September 1926 to February 1927 in Hearst's International with Cosmopolitan magazine, and also resulted in a 1928 play and A Free Soul, a 1931 film of the same name, starring Lionel Barrymore with Clark Gable as a gangster.
 It was voted "One of the Ten Best Pictures of 1931" in a poll by Film Daily.

-The California attorney and author Earl Stanley Gardner published his first Perry Mason pulp-fiction story in 1933, inspired by the success and techniques of Rogers, but filled with details and locations from Gardner's life.
+The California attorney and author Erle Stanley Gardner published his first Perry Mason pulp-fiction story in 1933, inspired by the success and techniques of Rogers, but filled with details and locations from Gardner's life.
 The character appeared in more than 80 novels by Gardner, as well as Warner Brothers feature films in the 1930's, a CBS Radio program from 1943 to 1955, and a CBS Television program beginning in 1957.

 His daughter Adela published a biography of her father in 1962 titled Final Verdict.
 It was adapted for a TNT television film of the same name in 1991.